SamGowland/Gowla-Macro-Boards/README.md

 When building take your time, and keep in mind not to block anything off before soldering it :)

-- Start with by soldering all your diodes into place.
+- Start by soldering all your diodes into place.
 - Solder the pin headers for your pro micro but not the pro micro it's self yet.
 - Connect the plate to the PCB with 3mm spacers between the PCB and Top Plate or push switches through plate first.
 - Push your switches into plate and through the PCB, soldering down all your switches or 8 if your doing bottom left as rotary encoder.